RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 >  ![Could not load image.](img/Challenge_CCA2_EncThenMac_Decryption.png)
 >
 > The Enc-then-MAC decryption function _full\_dec_ has three parameters.
 It requires the ciphertext _c_ of type _bitstring_, the encryption key _k_ of type _key_, and the MAC key _mk_ of type _mkey_.
-> First, it separates the ciphertext _c_ of the Enc-then-MAC encryption back to the “regular” ciphertext _c1_ and the MAC _mac1_.
+> First, it separates the ciphertext _c_ of the Enc-then-MAC encryption back into the actual encryption ciphertext _c1_ and the MAC _mac1_.
 If the ciphertext _c_ was of incorrect format and therefore could not be split into _c1_ and _mac1_, the function returns bottom.
 > Then, it is checked whether the MAC _mac1_ is valid.
 This is done by calling the verification function _verify_, providing the ciphertext _c1_, the MAC key _mk_, and the MAC _mac1_ as parameters.
 If the verification succeeds, the decryption of the ciphertext _c1_ under the decryption key (same as the encryption key) _k_ is returned.
 If the verification fails, the function returns bottom.
 >  </details>
 >